Splitting Data Streams with split

 // Validate fields and collect errorssample({ clock: submitForm, source: $form, fn: (form) => ({ name: !form.name.trim() ?
 "Name is required" : "", email: !isValidEmail(form.email) ?
 "Invalid email" : "", age: form.age < 18 ?
 "Age must be 18+" : "", }), target: $formErrors,});

-// Use split for routing based on validation resultssplit({ source: $formErrors, match: { hasErrors: (errors) => Object.values(errors).some((error) => error !== ""), }, cases: { hasErrors: showFormErrorsFx, __: submitFormFx, },});
+// Use split for routing based on validation resultssplit({ source: $formErrors, match: { hasErrors: (errors) => Object.values(errors).some((error) => error !== ""), }, cases: { hasErrors: showFormErrorsFx, __: submitFormFx, },});Explanation:

 Two effects are created: one to display errors and one to submit the form.

-Two stores are defined: $form
+Two stores are defined: $form for form data and $formErrors for errors.

-On form submission submitForm
+On form submission submitForm, two things happen:

-- Form data is updated in the
+- Form data is updated in the $formstore.

-store. - All fields are validated using
+- All fields are validated using sample, and errors are stored in$formErrors.

 - If any field has an error β β display the errors.